kevinolega/minimalchanges/_posts/2011-11-14-happy-to-update-november-2011.md

 It doesn't cost that much to be happy.
 You just need to be creative if you want something fancy.

-I'm happy just hanging out(with Ish, Ralph and other friends), writing, reading, drawing, tinkering with my site, putting money in my savings account, cheap local travel and shopping every now and then.
+I'm happy just hanging out(with Ralph and other friends), writing, reading, drawing, tinkering with my site, putting money in my savings account, cheap local travel and shopping every now and then.

 I'm unhappy when:
 I compare, don't get enough sleep, don't read the bible, am not thankful with what I have or become too attached to past situations.